-2. Background
+2 Background

-The development of computer graphics first and then of graphical programming systems have changed programming in particular and problem solving in general.
+The developments of computer graphics first and then of graphical programming systems have changed programming in particular and problem solving in general.
 The history of this field begins in 1963 when Ivan Sutherland developed Sketchpad [Sutherland 1963], the first interactive computer graphics application.
 This development opened an entire new world of possibilities for computer programming.
 Computer graphics and game development took off, but twelve years had to pass before the next significant breakthrough in graphical programming occurred.
-Pygmalion [Smith 1975], developed by David Smith, was the first icon-based programming systems.
+Pygmalion [Smith 1975], developed by David Smith, was the first icon-based programming system, the first system that started taking the shape of modern graphical programming systems.
 From 1975 to the present, a significant amount of work has been invested in developing graphical programming systems and visual programming environments.